 During the eighteenth century, Walpole also amassed one of the greatest collections of European art in Britain but the 3rd Earl of Orford was forced to sell the picture collection to Catherine the Great of Russia due to debts.
 Over the years the hall was left empty and it was only when the 5th Marquess of Cholmondeley and his wife, Sybil (nee Sassoon) took on the house just after the First World War, that it was restored to its former glory.

 In the stable block is a wonderful collection of model soldiers, started by the sixth Marquess of Cholmondeley.
 Numbering about 20,000 tiny figures, it’s one of the largest in the world.
 Here you can see recreations of the Battle of Waterloo and The Great War in exquisite detail.

 In the grounds you are close to deer and you can see the cattle at the other side of the ha-ha.
 The walled garden is also delightful with some fabulous flowers.
 Look out for Jeppe Hein’s Waterflame feature and try to work out how he combines water and fire.
 The café is also worth a visit: excellent food in very pretty surroundings.

-The exhibition, including access to house and gardens, continues Wednesdays to Sundays from 11am to 4pm (last entry).
-It costs £18 for adults, £10 for students and children under 17 are free.
+Edit: The exhibition closed on 15 July but Hirst’s outdoor pieces and his sculptures on the ground floor of the hall remain until the end of September 2018.
+Only his spot paintings have been removed.
+Access to house and gardens, continues Wednesdays to Sundays and Bank Holiday Mondays from 11am to 4pm (last entry).
+It costs £15 for adults (£12 for gardens and grounds only).
+Children under 17 are free.
 For more information, contact www.houghtonhall.com.